Get the newsletter.

 You’ll also like: How to Make Perfect Hard-Boiled Eggs and How to Refresh Stale Bread

-Finally, don’t worry about the exact ingredients for pan bagnant.
-Play around with whatever vegetables you have on hand.
+Finally, don’t worry about the exact ingredients for pan bagnat.
+Use good-quality Dijon mustard (I like Maille), and play around with whatever fresh vegetables you have on hand.
 Even the tuna is not necessary.
 The main idea is a Mediterranean-style sandwich with juicy baguette and lots of flavor.

 Ingredients